Operation Title: Background

+Strategic situation

 Before the outbreak of World War II the Kriegsmarine (German Navy) developed plans to attack Allied merchant shipping in the event of war.
 The navy's commander, Grand Admiral Erich Raeder, believed that battleships and cruisers were a key part of this strategy.
-As a result, the Scharnhorst and Bismarck-class battleships that were constructed in the late 1930s and early 1940s were designed to be capable of making long range anti-shipping raids into the Atlantic Ocean.
+As a result, the Scharnhorst and Bismarck-class battleships that were constructed in the late 1930s and early 1940s were designed to be capable of making long-range anti-shipping raids into the Atlantic Ocean.
 Tirpitz was the second of the two Bismarck-class vessels and was launched in April 1939 and commissioned on 25 February 1941.

-The Kriegsmarine made two battleship raids against Allied convoys in the Atlantic Ocean during early 1941.
+The Kriegsmarine made two battleship raids against Allied convoys in the Atlantic Ocean in early 1941.
 The battleships Gneisenau and Scharnhorst conducted Operation Berlin between January and March 1941.
-During this raid, they sailed from Germany, attacked Allied shipping and returned to occupied France.
+During this raid, they sailed from Germany, attacked Allied shipping, and returned to occupied France.
 A second raid, Operation Rheinübung, was attempted in May and involved the battleship Bismarck and heavy cruiser Prinz Eugen.
 While the German ships destroyed the British battlecruiser HMS Hood on 24 May, Bismarck was crippled by Fairey Swordfish torpedo bombers from the British aircraft carrier HMS Ark Royal and sank on 27 May after being bombarded by several British battleships from the Home Fleet.
 The loss of Bismarck left Tirpitz as Germany's only full-sized battleship.

 After the German invasion of the Soviet Union on 22 June 1941 the Allies began sending convoys loaded with supplies through the Norwegian Sea and Arctic Ocean to ports in northern Russia.
 The Arctic convoys that were dispatched during 1941 and early 1942 were lightly opposed.
 Harsh weather conditions, including extreme cold, heavy seas and gales, made air and naval operations in the area difficult for all of the combatants.